-- study really large metabolic systems by subdividing them into sub-systems - combine metabolic model with model of cellular regulation.
+- study really large metabolic systems by subdividing them - combine metabolic model with model of cellular regulation.

 Minimal cut sets in biochemical reaction networks

 Concept of minimal cut sets (MCSs): smallest "failure modes" in the network that render the correct functioning of a cellular reaction impossible.